-The aws:cloudformation/stackSetInstance:StackSetInstance resource, part of the Pulumi AWS provider, deploys a CloudFormation stack instance from a StackSet into target accounts and regions.
-This guide focuses on two capabilities: single-account deployment and organization-wide deployment via OUs.
+The aws:cloudformation/stackSetInstance:StackSetInstance resource, part of the Pulumi AWS provider, deploys a CloudFormation StackSet to specific accounts and regions, creating stack instances that provision the StackSet’s resources.
+This guide focuses on two capabilities: single-account deployment and organizational unit targeting.

-Stack instances depend on an existing StackSet and require IAM execution roles in all target accounts.
-These roles must trust the administrative account and have permissions to create the resources defined in the StackSet template.
+Stack instances require an existing StackSet and IAM execution roles in target accounts.
+All target accounts must have an execution role that trusts the administrator account and has permissions to create the resources defined in the StackSet template.
 The examples are intentionally small.
 Combine them with your own StackSets and IAM configuration.

-Most deployments target a specific AWS account and region, creating a single stack instance that provisions the StackSet’s resources there.
+Most deployments target a specific AWS account and region, creating a single stack instance in that location.

 import * as pulumi from "@pulumi/pulumi";